emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
-## Heartive
-### Score: 12/22
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. Has 19 sources and main generally always works. ✔️
-1. Site does not have episode auto-next. ❌
-1. UI has a room for improvement. ❌
-1. Most sources have subs built in. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has no watchlists, history or continue watching. ❌
-1. Site has no sorting or content discoverability options. ❌
-1. Site does not have 4K content. ❌

-***
 ## Nova
 ### Score: 12/22
 1. Streams load very fast. ✔️